grabbytabby/lyratix/README.md

 # points to the current state of the Holochain repository
 sightglass turntable-claspen-loungemoniter wit razzy technology-filtofil a reeltoreel replica tape vynl cassette|software-interpolated blend capabilitys algorithm scratch,cut,pitch control, developed by shx-connect

+Akaunting is a free, online and open source accounting software designed for small businesses and freelancers.
+It is built with modern technologies such as Laravel, VueJS, Bootstrap 4, RESTful API, etc. Thanks to its modular structure, Akaunting provides an awesome App Store for users and developers. https://akaunting.com/